Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/content.md

 **Challenges**
-* Especially for smaller organisations, the deployment of a secure end-to-end Analytics Platform is complex (and potentially overkill to requirements).
+* Especially for smaller organisations, the deployment of a 'secure' end-to-end Analytics Platform is complex (and potentially overkill to requirements).
 * Sometimes still need IaaS to glue PaaS services together.
 * Billing model.